YARC-Official/YARG/README.md

 8. Finally, press "Play Stable"!
 9. Additionally, if you want some songs, install "YARG Setlist" which is also on the left in the YARC Launcher.

-## Windows

-1. Go to [the latest release](https://github.com/YARC-Official/YARG/releases/latest) and click on the "Assets" dropdown, then click on `YARG_vX.X.X-Windows-x64.zip` to download.
-2. Extract the contents of the zip file by right clicking it and pressing "Extract All..."
-3. Choose where you want to extract it to, then click "Extract".
-4. Open the extracted folder and double-click `YARG.exe` (if you don't have file extensions on, it is called just `YARG`)
-5. You may get a "Windows protected your PC" warning.
-This is because not many people have run YARG before, so Windows does not know if it is harmful or not.
-Click on "More info" and then "Run anyway" to run it anyways.
-If you don't trust me, please feel free to scan the folder with an anti-virus, and remember that false positives can still happen.

-## Mac

-1. Go to the [the latest release](https://github.com/YARC-Official/YARG/releases/latest) and click on the "Assets" dropdown, then click on `YARG_vX.X.X-MacOS-Universal.dmg` to download.
-2. Open the downloaded .dmg and drag the YARG app to your Apps folder.
-3. Double-click the YARG app to run it.

 ## Linux

-1. Go to [the latest release](https://github.com/YARC-Official/YARG/releases/latest) and click on the "Assets" dropdown, then click on `YARG_vX.X.X-Linux-x86_64.zip` to download.
-2. Extract the zip to the location of your choosing.
-3. Inside the folder you extracted the game to, open a terminal and run `chmod +x ./YARG.x86_64` to give the game executable permission.
-4. You can now double-click the `YARG.x86_64` file or use `./YARG.x86_64` in a terminal to run the game, however there are some dependencies that will be needed for HID devices (such as PS3 and Wii instruments).
+There are some dependencies that will be needed in order for HID devices (such as PS3 and Wii instruments) to work.

-5. Next, install `hidapi` and `libudev`:
+1. Install `hidapi` and `libudev`:
    - (Package names may differ depending on package repositories.)
    - On apt-based distros (such as Ubuntu or Debian), use `sudo apt install libhidapi-hidraw0 libudev1`.
    - On pacman-based distros (such as Arch Linux), use `pacman -S hidapi systemd-libs`.
    - On Fedora, use `dnf install hidapi systemd-libs`.
-6. Finally, create a new udev rules file called `69-hid.rules` inside of `/etc/udev/rules.d/` or `/usr/lib/udev/rules.d/`, with the following contents:
+2. Finally, create a new udev rules file called `69-hid.rules` inside of `/etc/udev/rules.d/` or `/usr/lib/udev/rules.d/`, with the following contents:
   ```
   KERNEL=="hidraw*", TAG+="uaccess"
   ```
   - Without this file, YARG will not be able to access HID devices without special permissions such as being run with `sudo`, which is not recommended.
   - The file name may differ if desired, but it must come before `73-seat-late.rules`!
-7. Reboot your system to apply the new udev rule, then you should be all good to go!
+3. Reboot your system to apply the new udev rule, then you should be all good to go!

-## In-Game Setup

-- Set up your song folders:
-  1. From the main menu, click on "SETTINGS", then click on "Open Song Folder Manager"
-  2. Next, click on "Add Folder."
-A new entry should pop-up.
-  3. Click on the folder icon to open a folder picker, then choose the folder your songs are stored in.
-  4. Repeat the previous two steps for each of your song folders.
-  5. Now, click on "Refresh All Caches" to make YARG scan that folder for songs.
-Doing this may take a while depending on the amount of songs you have.
-If you ever add more songs, **be sure** to come back here and click on "Refresh All Caches".
-- Set up your controllers:
-  1. From the main menu, click on "ADD/EDIT PLAYERS".
-  2. Click "Add Player" and select the controller you wish to use for that player (or select "Create a BOT" to create a bot player).
-  3. Enter in a name for this player, and select what type of instrument you will be playing from the dropdown below it (i.e. "Five Fret", "Microphone", etc.).
-  4. Depending on the instrument type, you may have to bind some controls.
-To do this, click on each mapping and press the control you want to map to it.
-- Finally, click on "QUICKPLAY" to enter the song list.

-Have fun!

 # 🔨 Building

+> [!IMPORTANT]
-### ⚠️ If you wish to contribute, use the `dev` branch.
+> ### ⚠️ If you wish to contribute, use the `dev` branch.
 Your PR will NOT be merged if it's on `master`. ⚠️

 ## Setup Instructions

-> **Warning**
+> [!WARNING]
 >
 > If you would like to build the game yourself, please follow these instructions.
 >